MultiPoolMiner/MultiPoolMiner/README.md

 By default MPM hides most miner windows as to not steal focus.
 All miners write their output to files in the Log folder.

 To show the miner windows add '"ShowMinerWindow":  true' to the general section in Config.txt:
 Note: Showing the miner windows disables writing the miner output to log files.
+Miners of API type 'Wrapper' will remain hidden.

 {
     ...